GabrielTakaki/search-engine/README.md

 - **React.js** (latest version)
 - **Styled-components** for styling

-feel free to add any package, but please focus on using styled-components for css.

-**You should focus on implementing the frontend as per the design provided above, please focus on the search engine functionalities.
-The sidebar, header and footer can simply be a placeholder with icons that does not do anything.**

 ### How to Run the Frontend

 1. Navigate to the `frontend` directory: